tildeclub/site/wiki/source/cli-for-beginners.md

 connection between your computer and a shell server like [tilde.club](https://tilde.club), and it ensures that nobody else along the wire can listen in on your connection.
-Check out [our SSH page](/wiki/ssh.html) for information on connecting to tilde.club over SSH.
+Check out [our SSH page](/wiki/ssh.html) for information on connecting to Tilde.club over SSH.

-If you are having trouble with making your first SSH connection to tilde.club, or anything else while you're learning from this tutorial, drop by the [tilde.club web chat](https://web.tilde.chat/) or email an admin for help (<root@tilde.club>).
+If you are having trouble with making your first SSH connection to Tilde.club, or anything else while you're learning from this tutorial, drop by the [Tilde.club web chat](https://web.tilde.chat/) or email an admin for help (<root@tilde.club>).

 What is a shell?